Pivot Paralysis at the Seed Stage

 Example: “Real estate agents will pay for this.”

-“We will give this exactly 48 hours of total team effort.
-Not a minute more.”
+Commit exactly 48 hours of total team effort to test the assumption.
+Not a minute more.
+No extensions.
+No polishing.

 Do the unscalable thing.

-If nobody opens their wallet, the debate is over.
+If no one opens their wallet or calendar, the debate is over.

 References & Further Readings